Infant Baptism Preparation

 Please call Parish Office (530-673-1573) for information for schedule and location of the conference and the Baptism.

 Schedule - English:

 The Baptism is celebrated every Fourth Saturday of the Month at 9:00 AM in English and every Second and Fourth Saturday of the Month in Spanish at 10am .
-The parents and godparents must attend a class that is held at the First Thursday of the month at 6:00 PM.
+The parents and godparents must attend a class that is held on the First Thursday of the month at 6:00 PM.
 By Canon Law, the godparents have to be married in the Church.
 Please register your child in the parish office before the class; bring a copy of the birth certificate and fill the form.
-We apréciate a $35 donation to the parish.
+We apréciate a $40 donation to the parish.
 Thank You

 Horario - Español: